cskylab/cskylab/tpl-cskylab/k8s-nextcloud/charts/nextcloud/README.md

    nginx.ingress.kubernetes.io/enable-cors: "true"
    nginx.ingress.kubernetes.io/cors-allow-headers: "X-Forwarded-For"
 ```
-- The next layer is nextcloud pod's nginx if you use `nextcloud-fpm`, this can be left at default
+- The next layer is nextcloud pod's nginx container.
+In in your `values.yaml`, if `nextcloud.tag` has `fpm` in it, or `image.flavor` is set to `fpm`, this can be left at default
 - Add some PHP config for nextcloud as mentioned above in multiple `config.php`s section:
 ```php
   configs: